Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you’d like something a bit easier, or if you or your companion have limited mobility, a hop-on-hop-off Paris bus tour is a great option for getting around.
 These bus tours take you from attraction to attraction and let Paris unfold in front of you.

-Perfect Itinerary for One Day in Paris
+Perfect itinerary for one day in Paris

 Book an early train from London to Paris and a late train back to London.

-You have two options:
+You have two options for getting to/from Paris:

 1) You can book London to Paris train tickets here.

-2) You can book a day tour that includes train tickets and a hop-on-hop-off bus tour in Paris here.
+2) You can book a day tour that includes train tickets and a bus tour in Paris here.

-Morning: Notre-Dame and Vicinity
+Morning: Visit Notre-Dame and nearby neighborhoods

 Next, walk east to Île Saint-Louis and wander the streets.
 If you’re feeling really indulgent, get an ice cream at Berthillon!
 This ice cream is fantastic and world-famous.

 Head north toward the Hotel de Ville and explore the streets of the Marais, heading further upward.
 Stop by Pierre Hermé for macarons — they’re the best in the city.
-Just be sure to eat them the same day.
-Good macarons aren’t built to last.
+Just be sure to eat them the same day; good macarons aren’t built to last.

-12:00 PM: Lunch at Breizh Cafe in the Marais
+Noon: Enjoy lunch at Breizh Cafe in the Marais

 Breizh Cafe is home to outstanding Brittany-style buckwheat galettes and sumptuous crepes.
 There are several locations in Paris now; you want the Le Marais location at 109 Rue Vieille-du-Temple.